-New York State Department of Health provides a wealth of information on its website, including a comprehensive alphabetical listing of health topics.
+New York State Department of Health provides a wealth of information on its website, including the New York State Prevention Agenda Dashboard, and a comprehensive alphabetical listing of health topics.
 This list is also available in Spanish (en Espãnol)

 Common Ground Health is a community-based health planning organization that works to promote the health of the population in its nine-county region of Chemung, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne, and Yates counties.
 Among its projects are the African-American and Latino health coalitions described below.